Glen Flagler distillery

-Glenflagler distillery, (also known as Glen Flagler) was located in Airdrie, North Lanarkshire, Scotland, produced the Lowland single malt whisky Glen Flagler.
+Glen Flagler distillery (also known as Glenflagler) is a inactive Lowland single malt Scotch whisky distillery in Airdrie, North Lanarkshire, Scotland.

+It produced the Lowland single malt whisky brands Glen Flagler and Killyloch.

+History

 Glen Flagler distillation commenced on 25 February 1965 and the distillery was subsequently closed in July 1985.

-The Glen Flagler brand has subsequently been reformed under new ownership, and using a blend of Scotch whiskies to recreate the original flavours and the site was converted in an Inver House warehouse facility.
+The site was converted in an Inver House warehouse facility.
+The Glen Flagler brand has subsequently been reformed under the new ownership, and using a blend of Scotch whiskies to recreate the original flavours.